 Ha Long Bay (Quang Ninh province) is a beautiful natural wonder in Northern Vietnam.
 The bay has more than 1,600 limestone islands and islets, covering an area of more than 1,500 square kilometers.

-Ha Long Bay also witnesses the changes in Earth’s development.
+Ha Long Bay also witnesses changes in Earth’s development.
 The bay’s unique topography is closely related to climate history and the tectonic movement of the Earth’s crust over billions of years.

 Ha Long Bay was recognized by UNESCO as a World Natural Heritage for the first time in 1994, thanks to its unique and important natural values.